 Twitter is one of the world’s top 3 social media networks, together with Instagram and Facebook.
-The problem with Twitter, however, is in the fact that your growth depends heavily on your following/followers ratio.
+The problem with Twitter, however, is that growth depends heavily on your following/followers ratio.
 The more followers you have and the fewer people you’re following, the more appeal your account will have and more legit it will appear to people.

 In addition to the main reason stated above, there are others that will hinder your Twitter activity.
 For one, inactive accounts don’t engage in conversations on Twitter, and discussions are in the very foundation of the platform.
-Secondly, the inactive accounts will not retweet your posts, which is, too, an essential part of your Twitter presence.
+Secondly, inactive accounts will not retweet your posts, which is an essential part of your Twitter presence.

 Your first option may be to manually unfollow accounts that aren’t active.
 This is great if you only have a handful of inactive accounts to remove.
 One hiccup you’ll run into is knowing which accounts are inactive.

 Interestingly, Twitter’s platform allows you to easily see who is following you, but not the other way around.
 If you click on your profile icon in the top left-hand corner of the application, you will see the number of followers you have and the number of people you are following.
 By tapping on either one of these options, you’ll only see those who you are following.

 This makes it difficult to delete the inactive Twitter accounts you are following because you may not know the usernames.

 - Scroll through your timeline and click on a Tweet from the account in question.

 - Tap Following in the upper left-hand side

 All done.
 But if you haven’t noticed, option 1 will present an issue with inactive accounts because there won’t be any recent tweets.

 How to unfollow inactive user accounts – if you know the username